-In America you can travel comfortably by plane, train, bus, boat, metro, taxi, camper, or (rental)car.
-Public transport is generally well set up in the cities; outside of them this is not always necessarily the case.
-If you want to cross long distances in a short period, a plane is often the best option, as domestic flights are often cheaper than the bus or train.
+In America you can travel comfortably by plane, train, bus, boat, metro, taxi, motorhome, or (rental)car.
+Public transport is generally well organised in the cities.
+However, outside of them this is not always necessarily the case.
+If you want to cross long distances in a short period, a plane is often the best option, as domestic flights are often cheaper than the bus or train for this purpose.
 The metro and taxi are mostly suited to quickly move through the cities, and the prices are often reasonable.
 In general, renting a car is the best option to travel in the USA; with a car you have the freedom to go and stand wherever and whenever you like.

 Everyone needs a valid passport to travel to America, and it has to be valid until after the end of your trip.
-Children and babies are also required to hold their own passport; you cannot travel to America with your baby if the baby is written up in your own passport.
+Children and babies are also required to possess their own passport; you cannot travel to the USA with your baby if the child is included in your own passport.
 If you intend to travel across a US border (in or out) with more than 10.000 euros in cash, you are required to report this to the immigration service.
-It is forbidden to import drugs, fruit, meat, seeds, dairy, and lottery tickets.
+It is forbidden to import drugs, fruit, meat, seeds, dairy and lottery tickets.

 US Visa or ESTA

 If you intend to travel to the United States, you will need a US visa or an ESTA (meaning).
-An ESTA is an alternative to the US visa which you needed to travel to America.
+An ESTA is an alternative to the US visa which you need to travel to the USA.
 British and Irish citizens can travel to the US without needing a visa, by using an ESTA (check the requirements).
-An ESTA can be applied for if you intend to travel to America for business or a holiday, and want to stay for a maximum of 90 consecutive days in America.
+An ESTA can be applied for if you intend to travel to America for business or a holiday, and you plan to stay in the country for a maximum of 90 consecutive days.
 An ESTA can often be acquired in minutes, while a visa costs more time and money.
 Should you not qualify for an ESTA, then you can always apply for a US visa.

 Read more about the ESTA